drduh/macOS-Security-and-Privacy-Guide/README.md

 # PGP/GPG

-PGP is a standard for signing and encrypting data (especially email) end-to-end, so only the sender and recipients can access it.
+PGP is a standard for signing and encrypting data end-to-end, especially email.

 GPG (GNU Privacy Guard) is a GPL-licensed, open-source program compliant with the PGP standard.